Kuo Chie-Hsiung

+Career

 Kuo played on the Japan Golf Tour, winning four times including three tournaments in a five week span during 1979, and the Asia Golf Circuit, winning nine tournaments.
 He was the 1974 Asia Golf Circuit champion after wins in the Indian and Taiwan opens, and narrowly missed out of defending the championship the following year when topped the money list but finished half a point behind Hsieh Min-Nan despite winning three tournaments during the season.
 He also led the money list in 1978, but was again runner-up in the points race.

 Kuo also had a great deal of success in his homeland and won many other tournaments throughout Asia.